Knotless Hair Wrap Tips

 If right-handed, you will wrap counterclockwise; and if left-handed wrap, you will wrap clockwise.

 Hold the hair with your left hand, between the thumb and index finger.
 Place the wrap under the thumb facing you.
 Wrap it counterclockwise (right-handed) or clockwise (left-handed) to the back of the topknot.
-When at the back of the topknot, take middle finger and grab the wrap to help push it around to the front and connect to the wrap’s start.
+When at the back of the topknot, take the middle finger and grab the wrap to help push it around to the front and connect to the wrap’s start.
 Once connected, you can let go of the wrap.

-The second wrap around, you need to stretch the wrap.
+For the second wrap around, you need to stretch the wrap.
 Stretching is what tightens the wrap.
 After the second loop around, you can test to check the wrap’s tightness.
 Tug it up.
 If it moves, pull and stretch the wrap tighter.

 Before securing the wrap, check to see if it is tight.
-If it is not tight, unwrap it a little so you can pull, and stretch the wrap tighter.
+If it is not tight, unwrap it a little so you can pull and stretch the wrap tighter.
 Now that you finished, and it is not moving, squeeze the wrap together hard to make a solid bond.

 The wrap takes practice to perfect!